 This Tex-Mex lentil casserole is the perfect healthy comfort food - packed with veggies, and full of protein and fibre, but still cheesy and irresistible!

-I feel like this enchilada lentil casserole is such a ‘me’ recipe.
-I love all sorts of lentil bakes, I love anything Tex-Mex, and I love combining things in funny ways.
-So why not put all three things together, to create this tasty enchilada lentil casserole – made with lots of veggies, a super simple homemade enchilada sauce, and a proper cheesy topping.
+I feel like this enchilada lentil casserole is such a 'me' recipe.
+I love all sorts of lentil bakes, I love anything Tex-Mex, and I love combining things in funny ways to make fun fusion recipes.
+So why not put all three things together, to create this tasty enchilada lentil casserole - made with lots of veggies, a super simple homemade enchilada sauce, and a proper cheesy topping.

 A good lentil casserole is the ideal vegetarian dinner.
 Lentils are so good for you - they're full of protein and fibre, and it's so easy to make them tasty with whatever flavours you fancy.
 And a crispy, cheesy topping is enough to transform a healthy lentil stew into the most irresistible comfort food.